stephengold/Maud/README.md

 ### Loading animations

-In Maud, "loading" an animation means selecting it for editing and display.
+In Maud, "loading" an animation means selecting it for visualization, playback, and editing.
 To do this, select "Animations -> Load" and then the name of the animation.

-### Playing/pausing animations
+### Playing, pausing, and pinning animations

 Once an animation is loaded, Maud can play it forward or backward at speeds of up to 2x.
+Each animation tool has a slider to control the speed and direction of playback.

+Each animation tool also has a button to pause/resume the loaded animation.
+As mentioned above, you can also use the "." keyboard shortcut to pause/resume loaded animations.

-By default, Maud loops to the beginning (or end) of the loaded animation when it reached the end (or beginning).
+By default, Maud "loops" to the start (or end) of the loaded animation when playback reaches the animation's end (or start).
-You can also instruct it to stop when it reaches the end (or beginning) of the loaded animation, or to reverse direction.
+Using the animation tools, you can instruct Maud to pause and/or reverse direction ("pong") instead.

-You can also "pin" an animation.
+Using the animation tools, you can also "pin" a loaded animation.
-This holds all root bone(s) to the model origin for display purposes.
+Pinning an animation keeps its root bone(s) at the model origin for display purposes.

-As mentioned above, you can use the "." key to pause/restart the loaded animation(s).

-## Bones

-### Selecting bones
+### Poses

 ## Skeleton maps